GluuFederation/docs-ce-prod/docs/source/reference/JSON-oxauth-prop.md

 sessionIdLifetime                                  | The lifetime of session id in seconds.
-If 0 or -1 then expiration is not set. `session_id` cookie expires when browser session ends. sessionIdEnabled                                   | Boolean value specifying whether to enable session ID parameter sessionIdPersistOnPromptNone                       | Boolean value specifying whether to persist session ID on prompt none configurationUpdateInterval                        | The interval for configuration update in seconds cssLocation                                        | The location for CSS files jsLocation                                         | The location for JavaScript files
+If 0 or -1 then expiration is not set. `session_id` cookie expires when browser session ends. sessionIdEnabled                                   | Boolean value specifying whether to enable session ID parameter sessionIdPersistOnPromptNone                       | Boolean value specifying whether to persist session ID on prompt none spontaneousScopeLifetime                           | The lifetime of spontaneous scope in seconds. configurationUpdateInterval                        | The interval for configuration update in seconds cssLocation                                        | The location for CSS files jsLocation                                         | The location for JavaScript files